Early thermal weapons: Development and continued use of weapons

 The major development of weapons in the early modern and modern periods occurred with firearms, which became progressively more efficient.
 Gunpowder settled into its standard ratio in the 17th century, and general ballistic technology improved.
-Initially, iron round shot replaced the earlier stone balls for cannon then, latterly, different types of shot were invented.
+Initially, iron round shot replaced the earlier stone balls for cannons then, latterly, different types of shot were invented.

 A carcass was a hollow projectile usually formed either by an iron cage of ribs joining two small rings or a cast iron ball with holes.
 A carcass was so named because the iron cage was thought to resemble the ribs of a body.
 A carcass was filled with a highly flammable mixture.
 Carcasses were used for the first time by the French under Louis XIV in 1672.

 For short range use against personnel, canister and the smaller naval grapeshot were popular during the 19th century; it comprised smaller iron or lead pellets contained within a case or bag, which scattered on explosion.
 In 1784, Lt Henry Shrapnel invented a spherical case-shot, which was later named after him.
 The case was a hollow iron sphere which was filled with musket balls and was detonated by a gunpowder charge.
-Shot fired from cannon could be so hot that it scorched or set fire to materials that it brushed.
+Shot fired from cannons could be so hot that it scorched or set fire to materials that it brushed.

 The incendiary liquids of the ancient and medieval periods were also developed, and have their modern equivalents.
 World War I saw the development of the flamethrower, a modern version of the Byzantine siphons, which used gas under pressure to squirt a mixture of inflammable oil and petrol, ignited by a burning taper.
 Similarly, the carcass projectile found new use in the Livens Projector, a primitive mortar that could throw a large canister of inflammable liquid (it was soon used for poison gas instead).

 Technology improved throughout the 20th century, and the latter half saw the development and use of napalm, an incendiary liquid formed in part from naphtha, which was the main ingredient of the Arabic "naft".